The worst has happened: my ex has removed my profile from his Netflix account.

 I feel sad.
 Really sad.
 Is this the definitive end?
 Is this the moment at which we part ways eternally, only familiar with each others fragmented social media personalities?
 Will I begin to mindlessly wish him a short and sweet ‘Happy Bday!’ as I do with hordes of others I’ve lost contact with, not comfortable enough to proffer a funny nickname or even a ‘hope to see you soon!’?
 God, I hope we never reach ‘HP BD’ territory.
 Those people are the worst.
 Do all these feelings render me a completely illogical, irrational and insecure loon?
 WHY AM I SO SAD AND PISSED ABOUT THIS?!

 What do I do now?
-First things first: Sign up for Netflix – I’m in despo need of a Dwight Schrute fix.
+Firstly, sign up for Netflix.
 Secondly, I’ll drop the ex a call and see how he’s hanging, what he’s up to and dutifully explain all my feels before presenting him with this here writing.
 Maybe something as seemingly harmless as a profile removal does mark the end.
 Maybe the ex is relinquishing control and setting our social media standard.
 Maybe now we move into a different phase of friendship; unattached and free from awkward cyber-overlapping.
-Or maybe I’m a fucking mentalist and this means nothing at all.
+Or maybe I’m fucking bananas and this means nothing at all.

 * * *